 What is the public health message that the Prime Minister is conveying by opening pubs ahead of the full opening of schools?

-I think that most people will understand that we want as much of our business sector and economy to open as possible, in a covid-secure way.
+I think that most people will understand that we want as much to open of our business sector and economy as possible, in a covid-secure way.
 The hon.
 Lady will also understand that we want our schools to open in a safe way.
 That is why we have done what we have done and made the announcements that we have made.
 It has only been possible to open schools to some classes before the summer break, alas; but we are ahead of many other countries in Europe in doing so.
 As she will know, there are other countries that are not opening any of their schools.
 I must say that I welcome the logic of what she is saying, because if she is now actively going to encourage kids to go back to school and stop the long silence of the Opposition on this matter, that will be a great thing.

-Will the Prime Minister cause his experts to be worked night and day until they find the fix and, when they have got it, to straightaway allow spas and nail bars to reopen?
+Will the Prime Minister cause his experts to be worked night and day until they find the fix and, when they have got it, to straight away allow spas and nail bars to reopen?
 And when there are flare-ups, will he eschew the temptation to return to collective punishment?

 That is a very good way of putting it.
 We want, so far as we possibly can, to confine our action to the localities where the flare-ups have happened.
-That is why it is vital that everybody listens to the balance of this guidance today, follows the guidance on 2 metres and on 1 metre-plus, continues to observe social distancing—and we will get this thing done.
+That is why it is vital that everybody listens to the balance of this guidance today, follows the guidance on 2 metres and on 1 metre-plus, and continues to observe social distancing—and we will get this thing done.

 It is good news that people can start socialising and meeting in public again, but what is the Prime Minister going to do to ensure that destination communities, such as the one I represent in Brighton and Hove, are extra safe?
-People will be meeting and drinking at places such as on the seafront and in parks, where it will be impossible to get the names and addresses of every customer.
+People will be meeting and drinking at places such as the seafront and in parks, where it will be impossible to get the name and address of every customer.
 There will be other pinch points where lots of people from various destinations will be rubbing up against each other.
 What will he do, in the absence of the promised app, to ensure that these communities are destinations for investment and not destinations for covid?

 I will be calling on local representatives such as the hon.
 Gentleman to show some guts and determination, and to champion their communities as venues for people to return to and support.
 He can do that with confidence because, as I say, we are introducing a sensible package of measures that allows businesses gradually to reopen while ensuring social distancing.
 It is that mixture—plus the NHS test and trace scheme—that allows us to go forward; that is the formula that I believe works.
 As for the issue of putting names behind the bar or registering in restaurants, I do think that that is something that people get.
 As far as possible, we want people to do that and businesses to comply with it.
 We believe that it will be very important for our ability to track back and stop outbreaks happening.
 The hon.
 Gentleman should encourage all businesses in his constituency to take the names of customers.